 May 2, 2016

-By Fae Shaw, Partner at McInnes Cooper,
+By Fae Shaw, QC, Partner at McInnes Cooper,

-Danielle Daigle, Associate at McInnes Cooper
+Danielle Daigle, Partner at McInnes Cooper

 Amendments changing the early warning reporting system take effect on May 9, 2016, provided all necessary approvals are obtained (except in Ontario, where some of the changes will take effect on the later of May 9 and the day on which certain sections of Schedules 18 of the Budget Measures Act, 2015 (Ontario) are proclaimed in force).
 Announced by the Canadian Securities Administrators (CSA) on February 25, 2016, the amendments make five key incremental changes to the early warning reporting system designed to provide greater transparency about holdings of reporting issuers’ securities by enhancing the quality and integrity of the early warning reporting regime.
 One such amendment is of particular interest to securities lenders and borrowers: in certain circumstances, lenders and borrowers of securities will be exempt from including the securities lent or borrowed for the purposes of determining whether an early warning reporting obligation is triggered.

 The Early Warning Reporting System.
 Canadian securities laws include an early warning reporting system to provide transparency about investors’ holdings of reporting issuers’ securities.
 The system imposes “early warning” obligations on the purchaser of public company securities:

 - When a purchaser acquires beneficial ownership or control of 10% or more of a reporting issuer’s voting securities, the purchaser must promptly issue and file a press release and an early warning report with the securities regulators.